nesnes/teleplot/README.md

 The YX line chart will only be displayed when at least two values have been received.

+> Using `clr` flag when sending a telemetry will clear the previous values.
+This is useful when streaming cyclic data like lidar points.

 ### Publishing text format telemetries
 - Using the `t` flag and giving a text telemetry (with or without timestamp), teleplot will display a text chart.